CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

-Favric keeps a small coffer in the main room, containing tribute for the green dragon: three diamonds (valued at 100 gp each).
+Favric keeps a small coffer in the main room, containing tribute for the green dragon: three diamonds (valued at 100 bc each).
 He also carries a potion of flying in a stoppered vial around his neck.

 #### Awarding Skill & Destiny Points